 ROAD 2 RIO, A ROAD LESS TRAVELLED

-(PICTURED L-R, KAYE SCOTT, KRISTY HARRIS, SHELLEY WATTS) by Richard Jeans
+(PICTURED L-R, KAYE SCOTT, KRISTY HARRIS, SHELLEY WATTS)

 Philippines, New Zealand, China, Brazil (maybe).
 A nice holiday, or the schedule for National Champion flyweight Kristy Harris.
 Either way you look at, it’s time away from home and living out of a suitcase away from the comforts of your own bed and pillow and new environments, juggling diet, workouts and staying mentally focused in the lead up to the biggest test of your life.